 1. Spend an hour watching one of our free webinars and explore topics such as Empowering Students to Combat Bullying, Using Current Events to Teach About Bias, Bullying and Social Justice, The December Dilemma and several more.
 You can watch them anytime.

 2. Reflect on bullying, social media and other social-emotional development issues by reading Rosalind Wiseman’s (best-selling author and bullying prevention expert) instructive essays in Rosalind's Classroom Conversations.

-3. Visit our Current Events Classroom and consider approaches to bring current events into your K-12 classroom.
+3. Visit our Lesson Plans and consider approaches to bring current events into your K-12 classroom.

 5. Reflect on your anti-bias education practices with our educator resources including “Challenging Biased Language,” “The Civil Rights Movement,” “Let's Get it Right: Using Correct Pronouns and Names,” “Helping Students Make Sense of News Stories about Bias and Injustice” and more.

 7. Share our Table Talk parent/family discussion guides about current events such as cyberhate, the presidential election, gun violence and more.

 11. Learn about all of ADL’s education programs and workshops including Anti-Bias Education, Bullying/Cyberbullying, Words to Action, Holocaust Education and No Place for Hate.